mattwbeard/codat-docs/docs/core-concepts/data-type.md

   - Core concept
 ---

-In Codat, each type of data you want to retrieve for a given company is represented by a 'data type'.
+In Codat, each type of data you want to create, update, or retrieve for a given company from a data source is represented by a data type.
+It has a defined schema with known properties and validation rules.

 ## Data type categories